alxz/ldaptest/ReadMe.md

 			*** - this version is specifically for those 'misconfigured' version of LDAP where user account may not have 'memberOf' attribute even if it is a member of a group/

+	1.9) Search with V6: Almost the same as V4/V5 with parameter called 'searchstring'.
+		This search V6 is used for testing different ldap attributes

 	2) Rest Call (POST) to create a user account in LDAP:
 		(obsolete)	http://serveraddress/api/v1/create